+210 Population

+The composition, growth, distribution, and changes in population of the United States and other areas of the world.
+Offered in 1984-1985 and alternate years.

 212 Social Stratification and Inequality

 A survey of classical and contemporary theories and research dealing with the development and consequences of inequality in small groups and large societies.
 Topics include the emergence of hierarchies in groups, distributive justice and status consistency, class conflict, social mobility, and the relations between status and conformity deviance.
-Offered in 1981-82 and alternate years.
+Offered in 1984-85 and alternate years.

-306 Seminar in Community Planning

-Readings and group discussion of the sociological, economic, political, and ecological dimensions of planning; supplemented by supervised field experiences.
+308 Adulthood and Aging

+See Psychology 308.

 309 Penology and Correction

 A study of the historical development of punishment and correction, with material drawn from ancient to present day practice.
 Prerequisite, Sociology 205.

 310 Juvenile Delinquency

 A study of the causal conditions, prevention, and treatment of delinquency.
 Several field trips are made to local agencies to investigate ways in which society is dealing with the problem.

 314 Law Enforcement and Criminal Justice

-The organization and function of law enforcement agencies; an analysis of the most effective organized approaches to social control; an overview of law enforcement and the prosecutors function within the criminal justice system; comparison between democratic and totalitarian systems of law enforcement.
+The organization and function of law enforcement agencies; an analysis of the most effective organized approaches to social control; an overview of law enforcement and the prosecutors' function within the criminal justice system; comparison between democratic and totalitarian systems of law enforcement.
 Prerequisite, Sociology 205.

 316 Complex Organizations

 A study of complex business, industrial, and governmental organizations as operating social systems; emphasis upon patterns of relationships within these organizations and the nature of relationships between large scale organizations and society.

 319 The Development of Sociological Theory

-The development of social theory with major emphasis on the contribution of the eighteenth and nineteenth centuries to the understanding of current concepts and systems of sociological thought.
+The development of social theory with major emphasis on the contribution of the eighteenth and nineteenth centuries to the understanding of current concepts and systems of sociological

+3 credits

+3 credits

+3 credits

+3 credits

+3 credits

+3 credits

+3 credits

+3 credits

+3 credits

+3 credits

+3 credits

+3 credits

+thought.
 Prerequisite, twelve semester hours of sociology.
-Offered in 1982-83 and alternate years.
+Offered in 1983-84 and alternate years.

+325 Human Relations in Management

+Provides the student with basic skills designed to manage people effectively.
+Emphasis is on developing effective communication and motivation techniques and applying skills in various management situations.
+The team approach to management is introduced and methods to develop a more effective leadership base within the group process are illustrated.

 328 Liberation Movements and Human Freedom

 The contribution to the current Native American, Black, Chicano, Gay, and Women's movements to an understanding of human liberation, viewed from the perspective of Paulo Freire's typology of oppression, with special reference to the social, political, and religious forces making for oppression and for liberation.

 351 Methods of Social Research

 The application of the basic techniques of social research to the study of various sociological phenomena.
 The emphasis is upon the student designing and completing a research project.
 This course is required of all junior sociology majors.

 352; 451; 452 Special Studies in Sociology

 Directed study planned and conducted with reference to the needs of those students who are candidates for departmental honors in sociology.
 Qualified students who are not candidates for such honors but who desire to undertake special work in the department are also admitted.

 SOCIAL WORK (91)

-Social Work Concentration:
+Basic Major:

 Sociology 103, 108, 203, 328; Social Work 214, 217, 218, 322, 349, 409, 415, 416, 417, 418; Biology 111 or 113 or 118; Economics 101 or 203; Political Science 103; Psychology 106, three hours from 202, 207, 211, 303, 306, 307, 308, 311; Statistics 215.
 Desirable elective: